NajiAntoun/ExData_Plotting1/README.md

 * plot3.R
 * plot4.R

-run plot1.R to plot4.R scripts to generate the png files containing the graphs each of those scripts will call the prepare_data.R which will download the source data file if needed and load the needed date into the consumption data.table.
+run plot1.R to plot4.R scripts to generate the png files containing the graphs.

+each of those scripts will:

+1. call the prepare_data.R which will download the source data file if needed and load the needed date into the consumption data.table.
+2. use the consumption data.table to create the png file containing the appropriate graph.

 the png files will be created in R working directory